 - 11. Visit the National Championship Air Races

-- 12. Learn about geography at the W.M.
+- 12. Learn about Geology at the W.M.
 Keck Museum

 - 13. Catch a baseball game at the Reno Aces Stadium (aka Greater Nevada Field)